 The Very Best Matcha Latte — Paleo, AIP, Keto, Whole30, GAPS, Vegan

-- 1-1/4 cups (10 ounces) milk : coconut milk or raw milk (or other preferred non-dairy milk); use heavy cream for Keto, or use hot water for Keto (the butter below will still make it delicious and creamy)
+- 1-¼ cups (10 ounces) milk : coconut milk, nut milk or raw milk (or other preferred non-dairy milk); for Keto, you may also use 1 cup hot water + ¼ cup heavy cream, instead of nut or coconut milk, if preferred

 - 1 packet matcha : 1 Pique packet of Sun Goddess Matcha Tea

-- 2-3 teaspoons honey ; I use part honey and part stevia, to taste; or use preferred low carb sweetener for Keto/Low Carb; cane sugar for Vegan; omit sweetener for Whole30 or for a grassier, mild flavor
+- 2-3 teaspoons sweetener : use preferred low carb sweetener for Keto/Low Carb; for Paleo: part honey and part stevia, to taste; or cane sugar for Vegan; omit sweetener for Whole30 or for a grassier, mild flavor

 - 1 tablespoon butter or ghee + 1 tablespoon cocoa butter pieces; or 1 T. coconut oil for Vegan/dairy-free + 1 tablespoon cocoa butter pieces (2 tablespoons fat total)

 - In small saucepan, heat milk and cocoa butter over medium heat, stirring occasionally, until milk is too hot to touch and cocoa butter is melted, but do not simmer milk.
 Pour heated milk into blender.
 Add butter (or coconut oil) and sea salt.
 Add Pique Matcha packet and preferred sweetener.
 Starting on lowest speed, blend milk and butter (always use caution when blending hot liquids).
 Increase speed to medium-high, and blend 15-20 seconds.